Kamieljv/STEEP/README.md

 # STEEP (by Team Inselberg)
 STEEP: A SpatioTemporal Emission Estimator for Passenger vehicles

+## Installation
+To run the application, a set of Python packages need to be installed.
+We recommend using [Conda](https://docs.conda.io/en/latest/) as a package manager.

 ## Using GraphHopper in Python
 Graphhopper is a routing API, which can be sent requests for certain route conditions and returns the computed route.
 The route calculation is thus done externally.